Poland Travel Guide

 Poland is a country rich in fine culture, scenic landscapes and extraordinary historical sites.
 As a result, it is home to an impressive 14 UNESCO World Heritage sites, making it one of the most represented countries on the World Heritage List.

 With a history dating back over 1000 years, a millennium of twist, turns and battles means kingdoms and castles are left to be explored, offering a fantastic opportunity for immersive cultural experiences.

 The UNESCO sites include thirteen cultural heritage spots and one natural wonder.
 Discover historic fortresses, extravagant city halls, fairytale market squares, cute churches and ancient woodlands with rare animals.
 If you want to dig a little deeper, explore the cavernous labyrinths of Wieliczka’s medieval salt mine, or for a more somber experience, visit the notorious German Nazi Concentration Camp where millions of people were murdered from over 28 nationalities.

-Geographically, much of Poland is flat, however the Northeast is covered by interwoven rivers and lakes ideal for watersports.
+Geographically, much of Poland is flat, however the Northeast is dissected with a variety of clean rivers and lakes ideal for watersports and relaxation.
 Meanwhile, the South is lined with spectacular mountains you would mistake for being the set of Game of Thrones.
 If you’re looking for adventure travel experiences to fuel your fresh-air pursuits, Poland’s inviting wilderness with barely any tourists is the place to be.